Dhghomon/easy_rust/README.md

 # Rust Playground

-If you don't want to install yet, the Rust Playground at https://play.rust-lang.org/ is the best place to start experimenting with Rust.
+If you don't want to install yet, https://play.rust-lang.org/ is the best place to start writing Rust.
 You can write your code and click Run to see the results fast.

 Here are some things to know for the Rust Playground: